breid-phys/aida-ionosphere/README.md

 For some performance-critical applications, it is desireable to calculate only the electron density without additional overhead.
 This can be achieved with the `AIDAState.calcNe()` method.
 Like `AIDAState.calc()`, it accepts `glat`, `glon`, `alt`, and `grid`, but outputs only the electron density `Ne` as a `numpy` array. `AIDAState.calcNe()` is often 2 to 5 times faster than calling `AIDAState.calc()` for grid points with 1e3 to 1e4 unique lat/lon pairs.

-**CAUTION: `AIDAState.calcNe()` produces output in units of 1e11 m-3, not in unites of m-3!
-You must multiply the output by 1e11 to get the true electron density.**

 Use of `AIDAState.calcNe()` is not recommended unless required, such as when calculating sample points for sTEC calculations.

 ```py